 A stress fracture is a common overuse injury of the foot, ankle, or related structures.
 Failing to treat a stress fracture can lead to a more serious condition.
-Contact Central Massachusetts Podiatry to have either Dr. Feldman, Dr. Saviet or Dr. Pelto do a thorough evaluation, diagnosis, and treatment of stress fractures.
+Contact Central Massachusetts Podiatry in Worcester, Hopkinton, Milford, and Southborough, Massachusetts, to have either Dr. Feldman, Dr. Saviet, Dr. Pelto or Dr. Kellner do a thorough evaluation, diagnosis, and treatment of stress fractures.

 Stress fractures are tiny cracks in a bone that occur over time.
 Stress fractures can occur in almost any bone, but they are most common in the weight-bearing bones of the lower leg and foot.
 The primary cause of stress fractures is overuse or repetitive activity.
 This can happen when a person suddenly picks up a new activity, changes the intensity of an activity, or changes the context in which they usually do the activity.
 For instance, a stress fracture may develop because you usually jog on a treadmill, but you start doing it outside on the street.